kirby-b/BPA_WEB_APP_2023-2024/README.md

 For file upload: There is a specific type of SQL input for files.
 Use this and then use the php query things to print out lists of assignments in a table or something.

 Make it so students can add themselves to classes.
-Teachers and administrators can delete students from classes and add them.
+Teachers and administrators can delete students from classes and add them(teachers can only edit students in their own class).